 In all likelihood, you’ll need some nursing pads at some point.
 Many women leak when their milk first comes in, and if you have an oversupply you’ll likely leak until your milk regulates.
 Nursing pads are simple a pad made to sit between your nipple and your bra.
 They keep your bra and shirt dry, and help to prevent chaffing and soreness of the nipple.

 With nursing pads you have two options: disposable or reusable.
 Disposables are convenient to have if you only leak occasionally, and can be thrown away after use.
-When I used disposables, I used Lansinoh pads, which you can easily get at Amazon.
+When I used disposables, I used Lansinoh pads, which you can easily get at Amazon or Walmart.

 If you find that you leak quite a bit, disposables can quickly become expensive, and may not be able to absorb all of the leaked milk.
 In this case, you’ll definitely want reusable pads to save money and prevent leakage onto your bra and shirt.